jsenv/core/readme.md

 ## Name

-The name `jsenv` stands for JavaScript environments.
-This is because the original purpose of `jsenv` was to bring closer two JavaScript runtimes: web browsers and Node.js.
-This aspect of `jsenv` is not highlighted in the documentation but it exists.
+The name "jsenv" stands for JavaScript environments.
+This is because the original purpose of jsenv was to bring closer two JavaScript runtimes: web browsers and Node.js.
+This aspect is not highlighted in the documentation but it exists.

-Maybe `jsenv` should be written `JSEnv`?
+Maybe "jsenv" should be written "JSEnv"?
 That makes typing the name too complex:

 1. Hold `shift` on keyboard
 2. While holding `shift`, type `JSE`
 3. Release `shift`
 4. Finally, type `nv`.

-No one should have to do that, the prefered syntax is `jsenv`.
+No one wants to do that: the prefered syntax is "jsenv".

 ## Logo